 for us.” - Role model

 Meeting role models and making connections to careers are important parts of the Girls Go Techbridge experience.
-By using the Career Cards included in the kits, and through interactions with professionals in STEM fields, girls have the opportunity to explore careers and become inspired.
+By using the Career Cards included in the kits, and through interactions with professionals in STEM fields, kids have the opportunity to explore careers and become inspired.

-Included in each program-in-a-box are materials packaged for 10 girls to enjoy 6-9 hours of a variety of hands-on projects.
+Included in each program-in-a-box are materials packaged for 10 children to enjoy 6-9 hours of a variety of hands-on projects.
 For adults, each box offers Leader Guides designed for users with little to no STEM background, training videos, and take-home resources for families.
 Each kit has been thoroughly field tested and used by councils in all types of settings—from museums in Tampa to migrant camps in Northern California to day camps in Austin.
-Whether you are a Girl Scout leader or council staff, all you need are a time and a place to let the engineering-based fun happen.
+Whether you are a leader or council staff, all you need are a time and a place to let the engineering-based fun happen.